 - Oldham Council has agreed funding to prepare a revised master plan for Freehold.
 Although it doesn’t go as far as residents and I would have liked, it does deal with the vacant sites which cause the most problems to local residents, including Hartford Mill and this is welcomed.
 We will continue to press for action on the poor quality play areas and industrial sites.

 - Council and emergency services have press owner to secure Hartford Mill and meetings have taken place to push its redevelopment

-- Metrolink agree to install netting to prevent stone ballast being thrown at nearby houses
+- Metrolink agree to install some devise to prevent stone ballast being thrown at nearby houses

 THE Freehold area has been the focus of a great deal of investment with the demolition and refurbishment of poor standard terrace housing.
 The arrival of Metrolink to the area together with investment in housing promised to regenerate the area.